sagarzn/github-profile/README.md

 Hi there! 👋

-I'm a passionate WordPress Developer with 2.5 years of experience building high-performance, responsive, and conversion-focused websites.
+I'm a results-driven **Web Developer with 2.5 years of professional experience** building high-performance, responsive, and conversion-focused websites.

-I specialize in turning business ideas into fast, scalable, and SEO-friendly WordPress solutions.
+I specialize in transforming business ideas into **fast, scalable, and SEO-optimized web solutions** using modern frontend technologies and powerful CMS platforms.

 ---